-Overall, the dissection of the LRs responses to the split-root treatment highlights that plants have different strategies to adapt the root system architecture to various nitrogen constraints (retard or proliferate the LRs growth depending on the local environment and internal needs).
+Overall, the dissection of the LR responses to the split-root treatment highlights that plants have different strategies to adapt the root system architecture to various nitrogen constraints (retard or proliferate the LR growth depending on the local environment and internal needs).

 It’s noteworthy that using totally different conditions, we were able to make a parallel between our results and a previous study focusing on the responses of the root system architecture to nitrogen limitation (8).
-The authors have shown that a moderate NO3- limitation (0.5-1mM) has an impact on the density of LRs resulting from the stimulation of LRs initiation, as we observed for the NO3--supply roots of the split plants.
-Conversely, they have shown that LRs emergence and elongation are stimulated during a strong NO3- limitation (0.1-0.05mM).
-In this study, they have demonstrated the specific action of the NO3- transporter NRT2.1 on LRs initiation under moderate nitrogen-limited conditions (8).
-Interestingly, this NO3- transporter would have a role in coordinating LRs development with NO3- availability, independently from its NO3- transport activity.
+The authors have shown that a moderate NO3- limitation (0.5-1mM) has an impact on the density of LRs resulting from the stimulation of LR initiation, as we observed for the NO3--supply roots of the split plants.
+Conversely, they have shown that LR emergence and elongation are stimulated during a strong NO3- limitation (0.1-0.05mM).
+In that study, they demonstrated the specific action of the NO3- transporter NRT2.1 on LR initiation under moderate nitrogen-limited conditions (8).
+Interestingly, this NO3- transporter would have a role in coordinating LR development with NO3- availability, independently from its NO3- transport activity.
 Therefore, in our following transcriptomic approach the regulation of this gene has been carefully looked at.
+[My overall comment: this is all way to speculative sounding for a top notch journal like Science.
+Also, when LR is used as an adjective there should not be an s]

 2) A transcriptomic approach was used to decipher the molecular basis of the decision-making process for morphological root adaptation.

-In order to explore the root molecular changes being prior the visible root morphological adaptation, the transcriptome of the C.NO3, Sp.NO3, Sp.KCl and C.KCl roots have been determined at 2 hours, 8 hours and 2 days after the transfer of the plants in the split-root treatment.
-Our aim was mainly to identify the genes acting upstream of the LRs growth stimulation in the Sp.NO3 and C.KCl as potentially early molecular player in this decision-making process.
+In order to explore the root molecular changes prior to the visible root morphological adaptation, the transcriptome of the C.NO3, Sp.NO3, Sp.KCl and C.KCl roots have been determined at 2 hours, 8 hours and 2 days after the transfer of the plants in the split-root treatment.
+(Recall that Sp.NO3 means high NO3 in a split root and C.NO3 means high NO3 in a homogeneous environment.)
+Our aim was mainly to identify the genes acting upstream of the LR growth stimulation in the Sp.NO3 and C.KCl as potential early molecular players in this decision-making process.

 A three-way ANOVA followed by a post-hoc Tukey-test were used to analyze the normalized data (see Methods).
 We focused our interest on the 123 genes regulated by the interaction between NO3- availability and split conditions for all pooled time points (Table S1).
 In order to extract the genes with a relevant expression pattern regarding the LR responses, we identified genes differentially regulated between roots growing in the same local environment.
 To do so, the Tukey post-hoc testing identified genes i) differentially regulated between C.NO3 and Sp.NO3 roots (41 genes; p-val<0.05; Table S2) and, ii) differentially regulated between Sp.KCl and C.KCl roots (94 genes; p-val<0.05; Table S3).
-Indeed, our reasoning was that the differential regulation of genes between Sp.NO3 versus C.NO3 or between Sp.KCl versus C.KCl roots can only be the response to a signal related to the heterogeneity of the nutrient environment for the split plants.
-Because these roots were in the same environment, we bypassed any confusion that could be made with a response related to the local environment.
-For instance, the comparison between the C.NO3 and C.KCl roots could encompass the response to the internal nutrient status but also to the external NO3-.
+The differential regulation of genes between Sp.NO3 versus C.NO3 or between Sp.KCl versus C.KCl roots can only be the response to a signal related to the heterogeneity of the nutrient environment for the split plants.
+Because these roots [which roots?] were in the same environment, we eliminated any confusion that could be made with a response related to the local environment.
+For instance, the comparison between the C.NO3 and C.KCl roots encompasses both the response to the internal nutrient status and also to the external NO3-.
 In addition, 1267 genes responding to the presence or absence of NO3- (KNO3 versus KCl roots) were also identified from this analysis (Table S4).